You may have read about Madonna’s recent court battles regarding the residency of her son...

 - Operate strict credit control.
 If a customer has overdue debts, do not give them more credit, no matter how good the sob story.
 This is one of the cardinal errors of firms with bad debt problems.
 Document all contacts and enforce systematic collection procedures;

 - Consider commercial credit insurance.
 Insuring one's debt book can be good business;

 - If a debtor is becoming a problem, take advice as quickly as possible, before the problem spirals out of control;

 - Never suspend common sense.
 If you gain a new customer, does the explanation they give for switching to you really stack up?
 If not, be careful and keep the credit limit (if any) low.
 If you have contacts in their line of business, ask around.
 If practical, try to visit their business.
 Does it look orderly and well run?
 Do they seem on top of things?

-Recent changes in the VAT rules can make dealers in electronic good responsible for failure to pay VAT due by the businesses with which they deal (so-called 'missing trader fraud'), unless reasonable steps are taken to confirm their bona fides.
+The VAT rules can make dealers in electronic good responsible for failure to pay VAT due by the businesses with which they deal (so-called 'missing trader fraud'), unless reasonable steps are taken to confirm their bona fides.
 HMRC has published a guidance document on spotting missing trader fraud.